 A3: Not an easy answer; not enough time to discuss this apart from ‘yes; it is worthy and relevant to the students but the film, as it stands, is too long.

 No feedback received from Jheni.
-Laura couldn’t give any feedback as she hadn’t seen the video but agreed with Alex’s input that the format needed to be short and impactful and would work better if the students weren’t forced to see it but somehow ‘came across it’ playing as they entered the room and ran till the start of the session.
+Laura couldn’t give much feedback as she hadn’t seen the video but agreed with Alex’s input that the format needed to be short and impactful and would work better if the students weren’t forced to see it but somehow ‘came across it’ playing as they entered the room and ran till the start of the session.
+Laura’s input was greater and more productive, though, than Jheoni’s and spoke about how the film of Marsha’s would be a great buffer at the start of the session recalling Alex who likened it to the techniques that Lindsay will use at the start of some of our sessions – as students settle down to get their attention and provide a discussion point and background to a day of working in the studio.
+She thought about how it could be used as a teaching aid, for students to discuss, develop critical thinking skills and get inspired by – but without too much pressure.

 I wholeheartedly agree with these findings.
 I thought that the subject matter would have been found to be too specific or not relevant to other lecturers’ practice or subject matter so I was pleasantly surprised and it has made me think more about what subjects I might proffer my students as ‘little gestures of information, research, life coaching, history, references, artists that doesn’t refer to the subject that I teach.